MohdAliyan27/MohdAliyan27.github.io/README.md

 ### **SENIOR BACKEND DEVELOPER**
 ### HCL

-Involved in the application development of the website using Node.js and MongoDB.
+Involved in the application development of the websites using Node.js and MongoDB.
-Requirement discussion with the customers, Design Technical documents, Created test plans, Traceability Matrix, Source Code Review document, and flow design for an application.
+Requirement discussion with the customers.
+Design Technical documents have created test plans, Traceability Matrix, Source Code Review document and flow design for an application.
-Created Database design, tables, and queries.
+Also worked on the creation of Database design, tables, and queries.
-Active participation during the planning and analyzing the project’s health.
-Working with a team of developers to provide the best available solution to the clients and participate in day-to-day meetings.
+Have contributed with Active participation during planning and analyzing the project’s health.
+Working with a team of developers having an expertise to provide the best available solution to the clients and participate in day-to-day meetings.

 ### **BACKEND DEVELOPER**
 ### TCS